Tunable non-Markovian dynamics in a collision model: an application to coherent transport: Acknowledgments.

 \section{Acknowledgments.}

-We thank Maria Violaris, Vlatko Vedral and Chiara Marletto for their sharp comments and fruitful discussions on this manuscript.
+We thank Maria Violaris, Vlatko Vedral, Chiara Marletto {and an anonymous Referee} for their sharp comments and fruitful discussions on this manuscript.
 S.R. thanks the Fondazione ``Angelo Della Riccia''.
 G.D.P. thanks the Clarendon Fund and the Oxford-Thatcher Graduate Scholarship for supporting this research.